What is a mortgage?

 Here are our top tips for improving your chances of acceptance:

 - Be realistic about what you can afford.
-That five-bed house with the swimming pool may have caught your eye, but you won't enjoy it half so much if you're struggling to meet your mortgage payments.
 Review your finances, get out a calculator, and decide what you can afford – both now and in the future.
 Remember to take into account the possibility of rising interest rates.

 - Try and improve your credit score.
 Your score isn't set in stone – it changes with your financial behaviour, so you have the power to influence it.
 There are several steps you may be able to take to improve your score and boost your chances of getting a mortgage.